-The funding available in FY '23 is a one-time allocation to replenish the Virginia Derelict Structures Fund (DSF) established under §36-152 of the Code of Virginia.
+The funding available in FY '24 is a one-time \$1.5 million allocation to replenish the Virginia Derelict Structures Fund (DSF) established under §36-152 of the Code of Virginia.
 The Virginia Department of Housing & Community Development (DCHD) administers these funds under the Industrial Revitalization Fund (IRF) Program.

-In addition, DHCD has \$22.5 million available for projects eligible under the enhanced criteria described below through ARPA funding.
+In addition, DHCD has \$9 million available for projects eligible under the enhanced criteria described below through federal American Rescue Plan Act (ARPA) funding.